giacman/TSB_personal_finance/README.md

-# Personal Finance Tool
+# TSB Shiny Finance

-R script to visualise and monitor personal finances from TSB account statements.
+R Shiny App to visualise and monitor personal finances using TSB account statements.

-For each account statements have to be manually downloaded as csv files into a /statements/account_name folder.
-This folder has to be placed under repo directory.
+For each TSB account owned, statements have to be manually downloaded as csv file and put into a /statements/account_name folder under the root directory.
+This folder is added to the .gitignore.

-R-Studio is required to run this script.
+Requirements:
+* R and libraries (including shiny)
+* R-Studio

+When the App is run, the Dashboard will be visible in a tab in your Browser.